Sensor Calibration & User Interface

 Fine calibration

 After completing the previous steps, you have the option to fine tune sensor settings to your liking.
-Changing any of the settings and pressing Apply will update the sensor.
-Reset will restore default settings to the current profile.
+Changing any of the settings and pressing Save will update the sensor.
+Reset will undo any changes you’ve made.

-• Rename Profile lets you change the name of the current settings profile.
-Currently 4 profiles can be supported allowing for different settings to be saved for each.
+• Curve Name lets you change the name of the current settings profile.

 Screenshot of a fitness app dashboard showing current session stats, all-time metrics, and an activity log with details of recent workouts.